DraconDev/go-todo-rest-api-example/README.md

 * `PUT` : Complete a task of a project
 * `DELETE` : Undo a task of a project

-## Todo
+## Development Status

-- [x] Support basic REST APIs.
+- [x] Support basic REST APIs
-- [ ] Support Authentication with user for securing the APIs.
-- [ ] Make convenient wrappers for creating API handlers.
-- [ ] Write the tests for all APIs.
 - [x] Organize the code with packages
+- [x] Docker support
+- [x] Cloud Run deployment setup
+- [ ] Support Authentication with user for securing the APIs
+- [ ] Make convenient wrappers for creating API handlers
+- [ ] Write tests for all APIs
 - [ ] Make docs with GoDoc
-- [ ] Building a deployment process